zaanposni/discord-masz/README.md

 docker-compose up -d
 ```

+## 📃 Request logging and ratelimit

+MASZ uses the `X-Forwarded-For` http header for logging and ratelimit.\
+Ensure that this header is set in your reverse proxy for best experience.

 ## 🗃️ Backup

 There are backup example scripts in the `scripts` directory to backup uploaded files and the database.